 At the other extreme, we have the Sony offerings with their state-of-the-art full frame sensors.
-The A7r clocks in at 36mp, the A7 at 24mp.
-Both shoot as well as the best full frame DSLRs in low light, plus have pixel counts that let you print large.
+The A7r models clock in at 36mp, the A7 at 24mp, the A7s at 12mp.
+All shoot as well as the best full frame DSLRs in low light, plus the first two have pixel counts that let you print large.

 But is that what you really need?
 Are you really shooting at ISO 3200 and above and are you really printing at 19" and above?
 Because if you aren't, some of the smaller sensor models in the mirrorless realm might work perfectly fine for you.

 That said, I've been shooting with m4/3 cameras for over two years now.
 From the beginning, I've found them functional, useful, and capable of all the image quality I need for many types of photography.
 With the right lens set, I'm not particularly afraid of low light.
 For my landscape work, I often use stitching techniques for large prints anyway, so I end up with a smaller, simpler system that I can carry further into the backcountry.
-Here's an example of one such stitched image (taken with an Olympus E-P2):
+Here's an example of one such stitched image that prints nicely at over 36” wide (taken with an Olympus E-P2):

-During those two years, I've posted a lot of shots without referencing what camera they came from.
+During the time I’ve been shooting mirrorless, I've posted a lot of shots without referencing what camera they came from.
 People weren't saying "oh, that must have been from one of those small cameras you've been using" or "that must be from you high-end DSLR."
 In the end, cameras are just tools.
 You learn how to optimize your use of the tool and you go out and create.